-Yes, it’s expensive at $60.00 per cake, but it could be worth it if you are desperate need of some of the best cheesecake in the city and have no other way to get it.
+Yes, it’s expensive at $60.00 per cake, but it could be worth it if you are in desperate need of some of the best cheesecake in the city and have no other way to get it.

 Alternatively, you could always look for epic flavors like chocolate swirl, raspberry swirl, original, chocolate fudge, and carrot cake at your local grocery store since Junior’s brand cheesecakes can sometimes be sold there for a more reasonable, $12 -$14 per pie.

 But really, why am I all about Junior’s cheesecake?
 Well, this Brooklyn, cheesecake mecca, has been serving up some of the best desserts in New York City since the 1950s.